The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 Tommy O’Haver.
 Perf.
 Anne Hathaway, Hugh Dancy, Cary Elwes.
 Miramax, 2004.
 Based on the book by Gail Carson Levine.

 Synopsis: The well-known Cinderella plot hinges on Ella’s gift of obedience bestowed by a fairy godmother, Lucinda (Vivica A. Fox), whom Ella is trying to find in order to release this curse of a blessing.
-Ella (Anne Hathaway) tries to find some record of Lucinda in the castle’s Hall of Records, where a young black female archives clerk (Merrina Millsapp) is most unhelpful.
+Ella (Anne Hathaway) tries to find some record of Lucinda in the castle’s Hall of Records, where a young archives clerk (Merrina Millsapp) is most unhelpful.

 Role Call: Merrina Millsapp as Hall of Records Attendant—Information Provider (female)